+ASSISTANT SECRETARY OF DEFENSE

+3400 DEFENSE PENTAGON WASHINGTON, DC 20301-3400

+OCT 10 2017

-MEMORANDUM FOR ASSISTANT SECRETARY OF THE ARMY (INSTALLATIONS ENERGY AND ENVIRONMENT) ASSISTANT SECRETARY OF THE NAVY (ENERGY, INSTALLATIONS AND ENVIRONMENT) ASSISTANT SECRETARY OF THE AIR FORCE (INSTALLATIONS, ENVIRONMENT AND ENERGY) DIRECTOR, ADMINISTRATION AND MANAGEMENT DIRECTORS OF THE DEFENSE AGENCIES
+MEMORANDUM FOR ASSISTANT SECRETARY OF THE ARMY (INSTALLATIONS, ENERGY AND ENVIRONMENT)

+ASSISTANT SECRETARY OF THE NAVY (ENERGY, INSTALLATIONS AND ENVIRONMENT)

+ASSISTANT SECRETARY OF THE AIR FORCE

+(INSTALLATIONS, ENVIRONMENT AND ENERGY)

+DIRECTOR, ADMINSTRATION AND MANAGEMENT

+DIRECTORS OF THE DEFENSE AGENCIES

-SUBJECT: Request for 2017 Secretary of Defense Environmental Awards Nominations
+SUBJECT: Request for 2018 Secretary of Defense Environmental Awards Nominations

-This memorandum is a request for your 2017 Secretary of Defense Environmental Awards nominations.
-Please submit your nominations in accordance with the attached guidance by March 1, 2017.
-As outlined on page three of the guidance, each Military Service and Defense Agency may submit one nomination for each of the six Installation and three Individual/Team award categories for accomplishments during the period October 1, 2014 through September 30, 2016.
+This memorandum is a request for your 2018 Secretary of Defense Environmental Awards nominations.
+Please submit your nominations in accordance with the attached guidance by March 1, 2018.
+As outlined on page four of the guidance, each Military Service and Defense Agency may submit one nomination for each of the five installation and four individual/team award categories for accomplishments during the period October 1, 2015, through September 30, 2017.

-Due to anticipated travel and budgetary constraints we are not currently planning a formal 2017 Pentagon ceremony to recognize winners.
-However, my staff will continue to provide appropriate means to recognize winners in lieu of a formal ceremony.
-It is a great privilege to honor both military and civilian personnel for their outstanding accomplishments to improve the environmental performance of the Department.
-My point of contact is Ms. Michelle Volkema, at 571-372-6888 or michelle.a.volkema.civ@mail.mil.
+It is a great privilege to honor both military and civilian personnel for their outstanding accomplishments that improve the environmental performance of the Department.
+We will notify your staff when 2018 winner recognition is planned.
+My point of contact for the awards is Ms. Michelle Volkema, at 571-372-6888 or niichelle.a.volkema.civ@mail.mil.